Fine-tuning Foundation Models

 Fine-tuning is still experimental and under active development.
 The API and methods are subject to change.

 Fine-tuning is the process of refining a pre-trained model on a new dataset.
 This is useful when you want better quantitative performance on a specific task than the available pre-trained models.
 Fine-tuning usually leads to significant improvements in performance compared to training a model from scratch.
-We have two types of fine-tuning protocols:
+We have three fine-tuning protocols:

 The naive fine-tuning protocol, where the model is trained on the new dataset just by restarting from the foundation model weights.